 Gosport’s marine infrastructure and facilities

 The supporting infrastructure and facilities that are available to existing marine related businesses and encourage others to locate to Gosport include the R&D facilities and premises options at Haslar Marine Technology Park; boat lifting facilities at Endeavour Quay; diving facilities at Blockhouse; and slipways such as the one at Daedalus.

-The Waterfront development area at the south of the site has a marine slipway and its waterside location overlooking Southampton Water and the Isle of Wight makes this part of the Enterprise Zone an ideal location for boat builders, marine and other related businesses that launch, test or transport products on the water.
+The Waterfront development area at the south of the site includes the marine slipway and its waterside location overlooking Southampton Water and the Isle of Wight makes this part of the Enterprise Zone an ideal location for boat builders, marine and other related businesses that launch, test or transport products on the water.
 Marine sector companies already located here include: Marine Concepts, MonsterCam and Tecsew.

 Haslar Marine Technology Park